 That’s your baby.
 Nursing is cozy, and warm, and wonderful.
 It can be insulting to a baby to get an artificial nipple shoved into their mouth.
 (Seriously, my first child, though only alive for about 60 days, was totally insulted by the fake nipple.)

 This is why it’s important to try a bottle that’s made for a breastfeeding baby.
 This kind of bottle will (try it’s best to) simulate the act of latching and breastfeeding.
 It’s also important to have a little patience.
-It might take a little while to find the right bottle for your baby.
+It might take a little while to find the best bottle for your breastfeeding baby.

 A few bottle feeding tips